 Female: Resembles the male described above, but is darker brown above with fine blackish vermiculations.
 Underparts may be pale or dark rufous with variable white and brown bars and spots.

 Size: Length about 22cm.
 Wing length 155-163mm.
+Tail length 78-87mm.
+No weight data available.
 Females are on average larger than males.